MaraSchulze/libft2023/README.md

 # libft
 libft is a 42School project which creates a first C library with convenience functions.
 Some are reprogrammed libc functions, some our own convenience functions, some linked list functions.
-The project description is in the pdf.
+The project description is in the pdf libft16.pdf.

 ## I passed all tests with 125%
 ![Success photo](ScreenshotLibft.png)